cran/H2x2Factorial/README.md

 This `H2x2Factorial` package implements the sample size methods for hierarchical 2x2 factorial trials with unequal cluster sizes.
-The sample size calculations support five types of hypothesis tests: (A1) test for marginal cluster-level treatment effect, (A2) test for marginal individual-level treatment effect, (B) interaction test for the two treatments, (C) joint test for the two marginal treatment effects, (D) intersection union test for the two marginal treatment effects.
-Finite-sample considerations are included for the tests involving the marginal cluster-level treatment effect, due to the degree of freedom issues.
+The sample size calculations support two types of treatment effect estimands and five types of hypothesis tests based on the two measures.
+The two estimands are named as the controlled effect and the natural effect, as formally defined in Tian et al. (under review); The hypotheses include (A1) test for the cluster-level controlled effect, (A2) test for the individual-level controlled effect, (B1) test for the cluster-level natural effect, (B2) test for the individual-level natural effect, (C) interaction test for the two treatments, (D1) joint test for the two controlled treatment effects, (D2) joint test for the two natural treatment effects, (E1) intersection-union test for the two controlled treatment effects, (E2) intersection-union test for the two natural treatment effects.
+Finite-sample considerations are included for the tests involving either cluster-level treatment effect, due to the degree of freedom issues.
 Three functions are currently contained for predicting the power or sample size based on given design parameters as well as delivering illustrative tables or line plots.
 Specifically, the `calc.H2x2Factorial` function calculates required number of clusters for a specific test to achieve a given power, or predicts the actual power given specified sample size resources, with or without finite-sample